 STEP 5: Preflight Checks¶

 It is strongly recommended to perform automated preflight tests on every node to ensure that it has "compatible" hardware, software, and configuration.
 View the detailed list of preflight checks.

-- SSH into the node and run the amd64 (or) arm64 installer based on the requirement using the provided passphrase and credentials
+- SSH into the node and run the Linux amd64 (or) arm64 installer based on the requirement using the provided passphrase and credentials

 - From the node installation instructions, copy the preflight check command and run it